 Working Toward an Open and Transparent

 Since the signing of the NWT Devolution Agreement in 2013, the Government of the Northwest Territories has been actively replacing what was formerly federal legislation with “made in the North” legislation.
 These new laws will regulate how the NWT looks after its forests, waters, and protected areas, how it uses its mineral and petroleum resources, and many other environmental concerns that will affect current and future NWT residents.
-Currently there are nine environment and natural resource management bills that are in the process of becoming law.
-This website has been designed to help people and organizations understand the legislative process, find relevant documents and information, and make informed comments about these bills before they become law.
-It will also track the development of regulations related to legislation as they come up.
+Several environment and natural resource management bills are in the process of becoming law, or have regulations under development.
+This website is designed to help people and organizations understand the legislative process, find relevant documents and information, make informed comments about these bills before they become law, and input as possible into the regulations.

 If you are unfamiliar with the legislative process, have a look at the two infographics below which describe how the process works in the NWT.